danielireson/formplug/README.md

 ```

 ### AJAX
-Append *_format=json* to the query string of the Formplug URL to get responses back in JSON.
+Append *_format=json* to the query string of the Formplug URL to get responses back in JSON with a CORS allow all header.
 This makes it easy to interact with Formplug using Javscript.
 ``` html
 https://apigatewayurl.com/to/johndoe@example.com?_format=json
 ```